-There is a staggering amount of ideas and projects that I constantly come up with regarding hypnotherapy and medicine.
-It could keep me busy for the rest my live.
-I continue to search for funding to embark on research projects.
+Dr. Janke and I have an incredible working partnership.
+The staggering amount of ideas and projects that we constantly come up with regarding hypnotherapy and medicine could keep us busy for the rest of our lives and beyond.
+We continue to search for funding to embark on research projects.
 This includes a two-year smoking cessation study and a study on treating neuropathy.
-I am looking forward to completing the birthing course that I am writing.
-I would like to continue submitting articles to UH and medical journals as well as presenting at more medical conferences.
+I would like to embark on a vasectomy pilot project that we are currently discussing.
+I am looking forward to completing the birthing course that we are writing together.
+We would like to continue submitting articles to UH and medical journals as well as presenting at more medical conferences.
 I look forward to starting our online course work in competency based learning modules and so much more.